hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 ````
 without having to write the `on-change*` handler by yourself.

-So far, I've tested it with nothing else but that one example â€” be warned, there might be dragons í ½í°²
+So far, I've tested it with nothing else but that one example â€” be warned, there might be dragons ğŸ²

 [22:40:39](#173127843957iMqGV:gitter.im) <gurzgri>:
  * GiuseppeChillemi (GiuseppeChillemi) This getter/setter thing has been fun, so here's some toy dialected sugar for easier definition using [mutator-object](https://gist.github.com/gurzgri/79f04bf4d7313f08e1cd3d1ee38baae3) function allowing you to do